EPTlib/eptlib.github.io/docs/methods/ept-helmholtz-chi2.md

 - ```sizes``` is the list of the sizes of the kernels.
 The size defines the number of voxels along each semi-axis of the kernel.
 This setting is mandatory.
 - ```shapes``` is the list of the shapes of the kernels.
 The shape is defined according to the following table.
 This setting is mandatory.
 - ```degree``` is the degree of the interpolating polynomial.
 It is the same for all the kernels.
 It must be at least 2 (default: ```2```).
 - ```output-index``` is the address where the map of the selected kernels will be written.
-It must be a dataset in an .h5 file.
+It must be a group in an .h5 file.
 The map contains in each voxel the index of the selected kernel ordered as in the ```sizes``` and ```shapes``` lists starting from the index 0.
+Index -1 appears when no kernel is selected.
+The index map of the electric conductivity, if available, will be written in the group as ```/electric-conductivity```; the index map of the relative permittivity, if available, will be written in the group as ```/relative-permittivity```.
 If omitted, the map will not be stored.

 | Code | Shape     | Example with ```size = [2,2,1]```                                        |
 |------+-----------+--------------------------------------------------------------------------|